 Rice is a small acreage crop in North Carolina with no insecticides or herbicides registered for use.
-Majority of the acreage is grown with the Carolina Gold variety.
-Due to legal and liability issues we are not allowed to recommend any brand or chemistries of insecticide or herbicide.
+A majority of the acreage is grown with the Carolina Gold variety.
+Due to legal and liability issues we are not allowed to recommend any brand or chemistries of insecticides or herbicides.
 This leaves growers with no option other than non-chemical means of controlling pests and weeds.
 Rice is typically produced on small family farms where it is usually a second or third priority crop behind flowers and vegetables.
 With these limitations in mind we are tailoring these recommendations in a way where you can grow your crop and receive the maximum yield benefits possible given the circumstances.
 Yields will not be similar to average lowland production along the Mississippi river or the California Central Valley, but you should see some level of increased yields.
 What follows are a series of cultural and non-chemical controls for weed and pest management.

 Preparing the clay soil fields around the western foothills is vital for a successful rice crop.
 Fields must be level to avoid uneven flooding which can exacerbate weed and pest problems.
 If available use a laser leveling platform to achieve this.
 If not, use string and a leveling tool to plant stakes of the same height into the ground and check field levelness in that manner.